secondsun/wla-language-server/README.md

  * https://github.com/secondsun/java-language-server

 Run `mvn install` in this directory root
-Edit the patch_gson.sh file to run on your system
-Run patch_gson.sh file
 Edit the link file in the scripts directory that fits your OS
 Run that link file
 Move the dist dir into vscode